henry2004y/VisAnaJulia/docs/src/man/guide.md

 I have already made a lot of mistakes by mixing the row-major and column-major codes.
 Explicitly list all the parts that require extra care!

+I have a new issue coming up with the interoperability with Python.
+I may need to split this package into pure IO and pure plotting to avoid the cross-dependency of Matplotlib.
+The idea is that PyPlot is only needed when I want to quickly scan through the data!

 As for the GUI development, GTK seems to be an ideal candidate.

 - [x] Fixed colorbar control through Matplotlib